 Besides fruit and the sugar syrup mixture, there isn’t much else that goes into making this recipe.
 Here is what you’ll need:

-- Choose firm skewers: Use sturdy bamboo skewers that are long enough to hold several pieces of fruit without breaking.
-If needed, soak the skewers in water for at least 30 minutes to easily add on the fruit.
+- Choose firm skewers.
+Use sturdy bamboo skewers long enough to hold several pieces of fruit without breaking.
+I like to soak my skewers for about 30 minutes beforehand to make them a little more sturdy.

 Storage instructions

-To store: Leftovers must be stored in the refrigerator, covered.
+To store: Leftovers must be stored in the refrigerator, covered in an airtight container.
 They will keep well for up to two weeks.
 Let them sit at room temperature before enjoying them.

 To freeze: Place the skewers in a ziplock bag and store them in the freezer for up to 6 months.